zowe/docs-site/docs/user-guide/install-zowe-client-side-components.md

 - JCL
 - TSO/ISPF
-- Your organization IT environment, enterprise structure, and region structure
+- Your organization's IT environment, enterprise structure, and region structure
 - z/OS environment and installing software in this environment
 - z/OS UNIX System Services